 Contest Submission Information

 OJJDP's Missing and Exploited Children's Training and Technical Assistance Program collaborates with OJJDP to coordinate the poster contest and ceremony.
 Contest rules, contact information for state contest managers, discussion materials, and additional information are available.
 Prospective participants should check with their state contest manager for the state submission deadline.
-The national deadline for states to submit their winning poster was March 5, 2019.

 View National Missing Children's Day posters from previous years dating back to 2000.